 3. Discover marvellous city views from the top floor of the Central Library

-Why pay for panoramic views when you can have it for free?
-The view from the top floor of the the Openbare Bibliotheek Library near Central Station is quite literally priceless.
+Why pay for panoramic views when you can have them for free?
+The view from the top floor of the Openbare Bibliotheek Library near Central Station is quite literally priceless.

 Address: Oosterdokskade 143, 1011 DL Amsterdam

 4. Go on a free walking tour through the city

 Amsterdam has a deeply intriguing past.
 Think fishermen determinedly trying to set up a village in the middle of marshland – and succeeding.
 Why read the city’s history off Wikipedia (yes, I admit I have done this) when you can truly appreciate and experience it on a free walking tour?

 Your tour guide – typically an experienced volunteer who truly enjoys their work – will bring you around the city's significant landmarks and districts, tell you interesting facts and stories, throw in some personal anecdotes and give you useful travel tips on where to eat, drink and party.
 It is customary to leave a tip at the end of the tour to thank the guide for their effort.
 Occasionally, when I feel particularly moved, I leave TripAdvisor reviews.